cosmos/cosmos-sdk/x/staking/README.md

   total slash amount.
 * The `remaingSlashAmount` is then slashed from the validator's tokens in the `BondedPool` or `NonBondedPool` depending on the validator's status.
 This reduces the total supply of tokens.
+* Decrements the `TotalLiquidStakedTokens` by slash amount * liquid percentage.

 In the case of a slash due to any infraction that requires evidence to submitted (for example double-sign), the slash occurs at the block where the evidence is included, not at the block where the infraction occured.